zacharylhertz/zacharylhertz.github.io/_posts/2021-07-06-young-voters.md

 # Conclusion

 On the 50th anniversary of extending the franchise to Americans between the ages of 18 and 20, CES data suggests that turnout gaps between the youngest Americans and all adults remain but may be decreasing.
+Gains in youth voter turnout have been especially pronounced in midterm elections, [which see lower voter turnout than presidential elections](https://www.census.gov/content/dam/Census/library/publications/2015/demo/p20-577.pdf), suggesting that while turnout disparities have not been completely eliminated, efforts to engage the youngest voters in the less-engaged midterm congressional elections may have been successful.

-As survey data often overestimates turnout, I hope to replicate this analysis with the CES validated vote data once the 2020 wave is released.
+These findings are subject to the normal limitations of using survey data to estimate voter turnout.
+As relying on self-response data often overestimates turnout, I hope to replicate this analysis using the CES validated vote data once the 2020 wave is released.